Sending Docs Checklist for Business Entity Tax Returns

 All small business owners operating sole proprietorships or as a separate business entity (partnership, corporation, etc.) need to complete this worksheet, or at least use it in conjunction with financial statements and the like.

 We commonly get the question, “Can’t I just send you my QuickBooks data?”
-The answer is a “Yeah, but…” Financial statements and spreadsheets might miss critical information such as:
+The answer is a “Yeah, we need that for sure, but…” Financial statements and spreadsheets might miss critical information such as:

 • Accountable Plan reimbursements,